cilium/cilium/Documentation/operations/upgrade.rst

 * Operating Cilium in ``--datapath-mode=lb-only`` for plain Docker mode now requires to add an additional ``--bpf-lb-external-control-plane=true`` to the command line, otherwise it is assumed that Kubernetes is present.
+* The Kubernetes clients used by Cilium Agent and Cilium Operator now have separately configurable rate limits.
+The default rate limit for Cilium Operator K8s clients has been increased to 100 QPS/200 Burst.
+To configure the rate limit for Cilium Operator, use the ``--operator-k8s-client-qps`` and ``--operator-k8s-client-burst`` flags or the corresponding Helm values.

 Removed Options
 ~~~~~~~~~~~~~~~